syncfusion-content/javascript-docs/js/ReportViewer/Subreport.md

 Report Viewer has support to displays another report inside the body of a main report.
 The following guides you to customize the subreport properties such as data source, report path, and parameters.

-1. Add the sub report and main reports to your application, in this tutorial we are using the already created reports.
+1.Add the sub report and main reports to your application, in this tutorial we are using the already created reports.
 Refer the Create Report section to create a new report.

 N> You can obtain Side_By_SideMainReport.rdl, Side_By_SideSubReport.rdl files from Syncfusion installed location (%userprofile%\AppData\Local\Syncfusion\EssentialStudio\{{ site.releaseversion }}\Common\Data\ejReportTemplate) or you can download from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/Subreports-1004880284).

 N> If the reports used from installed location it requires NorthwindIO_Reports.sdf database to run, so add it to your application.

-2. Set `reportPath` and `reportServiceUrl` properties of Report Viewer as in below code snippet.
+2.Set `reportPath` and `reportServiceUrl` properties of Report Viewer as in below code snippet.

 {% highlight javascript %}
         <script type="text/javascript">